 Increasing competition and globalization of the supply chain have made cost competitiveness and procurement effectiveness key to successful business performance.
 Best-in-class procurement practices are essential to attaining global supply chain competitiveness today.
 This course introduces students to the principles of procurement and how they can help enhance cost and supply chain efficiency.
 Learning outcomes will be both strategic and tactical including topics such as the business function of procurement, the procurement process and organization, trends in organizational design, quality management, make - buy decisions, strategic cost management, strategic and global sourcing, supplier selection and management, inventory strategies, category management, performance measurement and evaluation, RFP (Request for Proposal) and contract management, negotiations and conflict management, and electronic sourcing.
 Prerequisite: BUEC 503.

 Understanding the globalization of business, international trade and trading blocks; planning for market entry and development; exporting, joint ventures, direct investment; developing the skills of an international manager.
-Restricted to students registered in the MBA China Program.
+Restricted to Executive MBA students only.

 This course introduces students to the fundamentals of Supply Chain Management and how it relates to a firm's competitiveness.
 Emphasis will be placed on the role of SCM in transforming global business practices and relations.
 SCM informs how a firm would source, design, produce, and market its products in today's global environment.
 Topics will include global business trends, current supply chain practices, international procurement, logistics and inventory management, performance assessment, supply management and SCM strategy in a global environment.
 Restricted to students registered in the MBA China Program.